comorment/containers/README.md

 * ``SINGULARITY_BIND="$COMORMENT/containers/reference:/REF:ro,$COMORMENT/reference:/REF2:ro"`` defines default bindings within container (``/REF``, ``/REF2``).
 If you don't have access to private reference, try out commands without mapping ``$COMORMENT/reference:/REF2:ro`` - most (if not all) of the exmples don't require private reference data.
 * We assume that all containers run with ``--home $PWD:/home``, mounting current folder mounted as ``/home`` within container
 * We also recommend using ``--contain`` argument to better isolate container from the environment in your host machine.
 If you choose not to mount ``--home $PWD:/home``, you may want to add ``--no-home`` argument.
+* You can choose to exclude passing environment variables from the host into the container with the ``--cleanenv`` option.
+Read more about it [here](https://docs.sylabs.io/guides/3.7/user-guide/environment_and_metadata.html).

 ## Legacy